 These past few weeks I have been practicing a lot of extra self-care.
 A lot more than usual, as I tend to be an over giver - over-achiever and have been reclaiming my boundaries BIG TIME again.
 I realized this action of reclaiming my boundaries is an act of self-self-love and very much an act of Self-leadership.
 I didn’t know that "Self-Leadership" was a thing and did a little research online.
-I have posted the definition from selfleadership.com below - and because of my work with The New Groove Revolution Monthly Bundles (in beta mode) - my goal is to expand this into an applicable and experiential practice using the tools and skills that I have developed over the past 20+ years as a holistic health practitioner.
-Even though there is a pretty comprehensive definition below - my goal is to grow this into a deeper body-mind-soul-spirit interpretation.
+I have posted the definition from selfleadership.com below - and because of my work - my goal is to expand this into an applicable and experiential practice using the tools and skills that I have developed over the past 20+ years as a holistic health practitioner.
+Even though there is a pretty comprehensive definition below - my goal is to grow this into a deeper body-mind-soul interpretation.

 Definition from selfleadership.com:

 Self-leadership is having a developed sense of who you are, what you can do, where you are going coupled with the ability to influence your communication, emotions and behaviours on the way to getting there.

 Self-leaders have a drive for autonomy, can make decisions, are more creative and persist, even in the face of adversity.

 Some of the intentional behaviours that characterize Self-leadership are; self-awareness, self-goal setting, self-motivation, positive self-talk, assertive communication and the ability to receive and act on feedback.